nisargpatel/clinical-reasoning-graphs/README.md

 # Clinical Reasoning Graphs

-**Structured Evaluation of LLM Diagnostic Reasoning Reveals Competence Without Consistency** (SD4H @ ICML 2026)
+**Structured Evaluation of LLM Diagnostic Reasoning Reveals Competence Without Consistency** (Structured Data for Health Workshop at ICML 2026)

 Code and released artifacts for extracting **clinical reasoning graphs** from free-text LLM diagnostic traces and testing whether those traces show stable, schema-like reasoning structure for clinically similar cases.
-Across 750 traces (50 NEJM CPC cases × 5 frontier models × 3 prompt conditions), within-cluster and between-cluster graph similarity are statistically
-indistinguishable: models reach accurate diagnoses without reasoning that is measurably more similar for similar cases.
+Across 750 traces (50 NEJM CPC cases × 5 frontier models × 3 prompt conditions), within-cluster and between-cluster graph similarity are statistically indistinguishable.
+Models reach accurate diagnoses without reasoning that is measurably more similar for similar cases.

 ## What is a clinical reasoning graph?